linafarchado/BigData/README.md

 ```

 ### Step 4: Wait for Processing
-1. The process takes approximately 4 hours to complete.
+1. The process takes approximately between 3hours 30 minutes and 4hours to complete.
 You will see "Done" at the end of the process.

 ### Step 5: Access the Dashboard
 1. Once the process is complete, go to `localhost:8050` in your web browser to see the dashboard.